Virtualmaster/deltacloud-client-vm/README.md

 ```
 # Want help?

-## Adding new DeltacloudVM collection to client
+## Adding new Deltacloud collection to client

 ```
 $ rake generate[YOUR_COLLECTION] # eg. 'storage_snapshot'